-Credit risk is the risk that an issuer or counterparty will fail to pay its obligations to the Fund or an Investment Fund, the Fund's income might be reduced and the value of the investment might fall or be lost entirely.
+Credit risk is the risk that an issuer or counterparty will fail to pay its obligations to the Fund or an Investment Fund when they are due.
+If an investment's issuer or counterparty fails to pay interest or otherwise fails to meet its obligations to the Fund or an Investment Fund, the Fund's income might be reduced and the value of the investment might fall or be lost entirely.
 Financial strength and solvency of an issuer are the primary factors influencing credit risk.
 Changes in the financial condition of an issuer or counterparty, changes in specific economic, social or political conditions that affect a particular type of instrument or an issuer, and changes in economic, social or political conditions generally can increase the risk of default by an issuer or counterparty, which can affect an instrument's credit quality or value and an issuer's or counterparty's ability to pay interest and principal when due.
 The values of securities also may decline for a number of other reasons that relate directly to the issuer, such as management performance, financial leverage and reduced demand for the issuer's goods and services, as well as the historical and prospective earnings of the issuer and the value of its assets.
 Credit risk is heightened to the extent the Fund or an Investment Fund has fewer counterparties.